Boundary hopper left structure to honour instinct. Now shapes leadership in its most formative stage.

 Walking my talk

-The transition from being an employee to being a solopreneur coach wasn’t smooth.
+The transition from being an employee to being a solopreneur leadership mentor-coach for ADHD-impacted leaders wasn’t smooth.

 Let’s Begin.